adamsilver/fdpb/09-a-really-long-form.md

 Second, users can only select multiple files within a single folder.
 If the users files are across different directories, they'll be stuck unless they realise they need to move files into the same directory.
 This is a big ask for low confidence users, and hardly a user experience that seems satisfactory.

-We could ask users to compress multiple files together into a zip file and just ask for a single field, but that puts the onus on the user instead of ourselves.
-Really, we ought to do better than this.
-We need to make it easy for users to add many files.
-If we think about this problem in more abstract terms, we need a design pattern that lets users add many files, text values or anything else for that matter.
+Alternatively, we could ask users to compress multiple files into a single zip file before uploading.
+Then we'd just need the fully supported single file input.
+But this puts the onus on the user, and that's if they understand how to do it.
+Really, we ought to do the hard work for them.

+If we think about the problem in a more abstract way, we need a design pattern that lets users add multiple files or anything else for that matter.
+For example, a user needs to add information about their children.

 ## Add another

-Let's imagine

-- If you know how many things a user needs to add then show that many fields exactly.
-- If you don't know how many things they'll add, but you know the max they are allowed to add, then show the max.
-Then with JS, show/hide/reveal them.
-- If you don't know the max they are allowed to add, then you'll have to offer an add another link.
-Without js go to a page and back.
-With js, reveal an extra field OR
-- Upload a file, show he file is uploaded, and ask if they want to add another with yes and no. One call to action, guide the user, but long winded for frequent users.
+Patterns are always easier to understand when they are applied to real problems.
+I don't think there is a one-size fits-all for letting users add multiple of something, be it files or plain text.

+Of course, if you know how many of something the user needs to add, then simply displaying those fields and making them mandatory through validation is probably what you need.
+But if you don't, then there are two approaches that broadly-speaking, work well depending on the frequency of usage.

+You can probably marry frequency of use with level of ability.
+The user is far more likely to be low confidence if they use a thing less frequently or as a one off.
+Even a high confidence user, who is seeing an interface for the first time could benefit from a simpler but slightly more long-winded approach.

+### Infrequent usage (One Thing Per Page)

+1. Upload file input, press next.
+2. Show success, plus ‘Do you want to add another?’
+3. ‘No’ > confirmation.
+‘Yes’ > back to #1.

+### Frequent usage (One Page For All)

+#### Add another button

+1. Upload a file with Next and Add Another buttons.
+2. ‘Add another’ reveals and focuses onto new field(s).
+‘Next’ completes the task.
+3. When another field is cloned, a Remove button is added.
+Clicking it removes the field and sets focus to where?

+- users could miss secondary action and do the minimum.
+It doesn't guide the user.

+#### Additional question

+1. Upload file input, ‘Do you want to add another YES NO’ and Next button.
+2. Clicking yes reveals and focuses onto new field(s).
+3. Clicking Next without answering YES or NO generate validation error.
+Otherwise shoud confirmation.

+- This forces the user to answer the question solving previous problem but adds another problem.
+That we're moving focus via selecting an input so user can't switch and breaks convention.

 ## Summary